JanssenProject/jans/demos/janssen-tarp/README.md

 - Node.js (>= v18.15.0)

-## Build

-1. Change directory to the project directory (`/janssen-tarp/browser-extension`).
-2. Run `npm install`.
-3. Run `npm run build`.
-It will create Chrome and Firefox build in `/janssen-tarp/browser-extension/dist/chrome` and `/janssen-tarp/browser-extension/dist/firefox` directories respectively.
-4. To pack the build into a zip file run `npm run pack`.
-This command will pack  Chrome and Firefox builds in zip files at `/janssen-tarp/browser-extension/release`.

-## Releases
+## Installation

+### Using released assets

-Instead of building from source code, you can download and install `janssen-tarp` directly in your browser.
+You can download and install `janssen-tarp` directly in your browser.
 Look for the `demo-janssen-tarp-chrome-v{x.x.x}.zip` and `demo-janssen-tarp-firefox-v{x.x.x}.xpi` assets in the release section at https://github.com/JanssenProject/jans/releases/latest.

-## Installation in browser
+### Installation in browser

-### Chrome
+#### Chrome
 1. Unzip the downloaded `demo-janssen-tarp-chrome-v{x.x.x}.zip`file
 2. Open Chrome and go to `Settings > Extensions`.
 3. Enable `Developer mode` at the top right.
 4. Click the `Load unpacked` button, and select the unzipped folder `demo-janssen-tarp-chrome-v{x.x.x}`.

-### Firefox
+#### Firefox

 1. In Firefox, open the `about:addons` on address bar.
 2. Click the `Extension` link on left menu .
 3. Click on `Setting` icon before `Manage your Extensions` label, then click the `Install Add-on from file...`.
 4. Browse and open the downloaded `demo-janssen-tarp-firefox-v{x.x.x}.xpi` file to install the extension.

+### Build from source

+Follow below steps to build the extension from source.

+1. Change directory to the project directory (`/janssen-tarp/browser-extension`).
+2. Run `npm install`.
+3. Run `npm run build`.
+It will create Chrome and Firefox build in `/janssen-tarp/browser-extension/dist/chrome` and `/janssen-tarp/browser-extension/dist/firefox` directories respectively.
+4. To pack the build into a zip file run `npm run pack`.
+This command will pack  Chrome and Firefox builds in zip files at `/janssen-tarp/browser-extension/release`.

-##### Self-Signed Certificate Handling:
+### Self-Signed Certificate Handling:

 When testing against a Janssen Auth Server using a self-signed TLS certificate, you must configure browser trust for the certificate before attempting client registration.
 Failure to do so will result in TLS errors during the Dynamic Client Registration call.